-Review Board is a code review tool that's been getting some attention.
+- Review Board is a code review tool that's been getting some attention.
 I'd like to add review in some form to DrProject one day, so I'd be interested in experience reports.
-Flowing Mail offers

-21 ways to visualize your inbox.
-Over at
+- Flowing Mail offers 21 ways to visualize your inbox.

-is out (in Matter & Interactions two volumes).
+- A new edition of Chabay and Sherwood's Matter & Interactions is out (in two volumes).
 The book uses VPython extensively; if anyone knows of an equally good book on computational biology (all of it, not just genomics), I'd welcome a pointer.
-Over at

 Now, back to editing an introductory chapter on databases...